bparanj/crystal/electronics/experiments/queue/non-linear-regulator.md

 This paradox arises because a nonlinear regulating element, such as a transistor, can provide linear regulation by leveraging feedback or circuit design principles that compensate for its inherent nonlinearity.
-Here’s how this paradox can be explained:

 ### How Nonlinear Elements Achieve Linear Regulation